Being enrolled in Global Entry allows you to get through customs relatively fast when re-entering the U.S. from abroad.

 Senate urges Homeland Security to expand Global Entry to Israel“.
 Continue reading Could Global Entry Be Expanded To Include Israel

 All of the Michael W Travels family have had Global Entry for some years now.

-When Theo was born, Kim and I procrastinated on getting his Global Entry membership taken care of.
+was born, Kim and I procrastinated on getting his Global Entry membership taken care of.
 This was never really an issue.
 When arriving back in the US, all we usually needed to do was fill out a customs form for him to include with our slips from the GE machine.
+Theo

 With Kim’s Amex Platinum fee coming up, it was time to get Theo his Global Entry membership.

 Continue reading 14 Month-Old Theo’s Global Entry Interview at JFK- How Did It Go?

 If you’re looking to get Global Entry and are in the New York City area, you’ll have another option for where to go for the enrollment interview.